sozu/py-dhampyr/README.md

 ### Declaration of validation scheme

-The module `dhampyr.validator` exports a function `v` which creates a `Validator`.
+The module `dhampyr` exports a function `v` which creates a `Validator`.
 This function is designed to be used in annotation context of a class attribute.

 ```
 from dhampyr import *

 class C:
-    a: v(int, lambda x: x < 5, lambda x: x > 2) = 0
+    a: +v(int, lambda x: x < 5, lambda x: x > 2) = 0
 ```

 In above code, `C` is considered as a *validatable type* and `a` is a *validatable attribute*.
 While you can use any name for validatable type, the name of each validatable attribute corresponds to the key in input dictionary which is associated with a value the `Validator` will be applied to.

-A validation scheme of this library is composed of two phases, type conversion by `Converter` and value verifications by `Verifier`s.
+A validation scheme of this library is composed of three phases, existence check by `Requirement`, type conversion by `Converter` and value verifications by `Verifier`s.
 The first argument in `v` specifies the `Converter` and each of following optional arguments specifies `Verifier`.
+As described below, prepended `+` operator specifies the validator requires that the input value exists.

 This code shows the simplest but intrinsic declaration style of `Converter`, just a function `int`.
 Similarly, two `Verifier`s are declared by simple functions (lambda expressions) which takes a value and returns `bool`.
 Verification phase is regarded as successful only when all `Verifier`s return `True`.

 Each validation scheme is executed as follows.

-1. Creates an instance of a validatable type (= *validated instance*).
+1. Creates an instance of a validatable type (*validated instance*).
+2. Applies the `Requirement` to check the existence of input value (*requirement phase*).
-2. Applies the `Converter` to an input value and obtains converted value.
+3. Applies the `Converter` to an input value and obtains converted value (*conversion phase*).
-3. Applies `Verifier`s to the converted value.
+4. Applies `Verifier`s to the converted value (*verification phase*).
-4. If both phase succeed, assigns the converted value to the validated instance as an attribute of the same name as the validatable attribute.
+5. If all phases succeed, assigns the converted value to the validated instance as an attribute of the same name as the validatable attribute.

 `validate_dict` is a function which applies every validation scheme of a validatable type to an input dictionary.